 Stream Restoration Task force unveils results of planning

-The group began by touring the property and assessing the existing conditions.
-It was clear to all that the newer, cinderblock building requires selective demolition to avoid total collapse--the sooner the better.
+The Plum Run Task Force was established in 2015 to guide the development of a Master Plan for the Plum Run Corridor, which includes Strodes Barn.
+They began by assessing the existing conditions of the barn.
+It was clear to all that the newer, cinderblock building required selective demolition to avoid total collapse--the sooner the better.

-The stone building, which is older, is in better condition.
-It will need a new shake roof and some masonry repairs, but can be saved.
+The stone building, which is older, was in better condition.
+It would need a new shake roof and some masonry repairs, but could be saved.

 The Township has also retained Natural Lands Trust for property assessment and maintenance planning relative to the agricultural easement on the property.
-NLT has begun their process of investigation and planning.
+NLT has completed their process of investigation and planning.

-Specific uses of the property remain to be proposed, and will depend on easements, environmental requirements, and funding available from public and private sources.
+Specific uses of the property are now proposed in the Master Plan, but will depend on easements, environmental requirements, and funding available from public and private sources.

 The Task Force was composed by East Bradford to ensure wide and deep expertise in imagining the Barn's future.
-It includes three members of the Friends of Strodes Mill Board: Linda Kaat, Andy Schaum and Mary Sue Boyle, as well as architect Richard Buchanan, Jimmer Breen, Mark Hoopes, Mandy Cantlin, Mike Lynch, Barbara Rutz and Karen Marshall.
+It included three members of the Friends of Strodes Mill Board at the time: Linda Kaat, Andy Schaum and Mary Sue Boyle, as well as architect Richard Buchanan, Jimmer Breen, Mark Hoopes, Mandy Cantlin, Mike Lynch, Barbara Rutz and Karen Marshall.

 Drawing of the Task Force's recommended future state of the barn.
 The older structure is retained and renovated for future use; the cinderblock structure selectively demolished.
-Natural Lands Trust has been retained to help imagine the future of the site's land and water resource.
+Natural Lands Trust was retained to help imagine the future of the site's land and water resource.